Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents

-For the boundary component of the gluon BG currents, we have (from now on we always take the (A)dS radius $l=1$ :
+For the boundary component of the gluon BG currents, we have the following (in the following, we assume the (A)dS radius $\ma{R}=1$):

-Similar to the pre-integrand in the Minkowski spacetime, such terms in the first four lines will contribute to the tadpole diagrams.
-In the flat spacetime, the tadpole diagrams vanish after the dimensional regularization.
-However, in (A)dS spacetime, there is an effective mass in the propagator, which means the tadpoles also contribute.
-For the bulk component of gluon BG currents $\alpha_{I}$, we can also do the same thing.
-From the experience of the flat case, it is not hard to find that only the two legs which are sewed together are both boundary gluon legs will lead to the terms survive from $\ma{T}[ln]$ before the sewing procedure.
-Thus we will only consider this case in the following discussion.
-We denote $\ma{A}_{lI\nu}=\ma{A}_{l}^{\mu}\ma{J}_{\mu\nu}$ for those boundary legs picked out from boundary currents and $\alpha_{lI}=\ma{A}_{l}^{\mu}\ma{K}_{I\mu}$ for boundary legs originating from bulk currents.
+The terms in the first four lines, similar to the pre-integrand in Minkowski spacetime, contribute to the tadpole diagrams.
+However, unlike in flat spacetime where the tadpole diagrams vanish after dimensional regularization, in (A)dS spacetime, the propagator has an effective mass, meaning that the tadpoles may also contribute.

+Similar to the flat case, we can observe that only the terms resulting from two boundary gluon legs sewn together will possibly survive from $\ma{T}[ln]$ prior to the sewing procedure.
+Therefore, we will only consider this scenario in our subsequent discussion.
+We represent the legs selected from boundary gluon currents as $\ma{A}_{lI\nu}=\ma{A}_{l}^{\mu}\ma{J}_{\mu\nu}$, and those originating from bulk gluon currents as $\alpha_{lI}=\ma{A}_{l}^{\mu}\ma{K}_{I\mu}$.